IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Pro Kits/common.md

 [![](img/tortoise-contacts.png)](img/tortoise-contacts.png)

 !!! warning "GPIO Voltage Limits"
     Never, ever expose any of the GPIO lines to a voltage below ground or of more than 5 volts DC.
 It will instantly damage the board, likely in a way that cannot be economically repaired.
-Also, for any GPIO used as an output, they can only source or sink a maximum of 10 milliamps.
+The set of contacts used for the signal system should not be shared with any other function!

 ### Step 7 - Signals

 The placement of signals is going to be quite different based on what track configuration is being used.
 Please refer to the track diagram for exact placement.

 !!! info "Common Anode vs Common Cathode"
-    The Block Signal Advanced supports both common anode (positive) and common cathode (negative) signals, but all of the signals connected must be of one type or the other.
+    The Block Signal Pro supports both common anode (positive) and common cathode (negative) signals, but all of the signals connected must be of one type or the other.
 Mixing common anode and common cathode signals on the same board is not supported.

 Each signal head on the diagram should be labeled with which signal port it plugs into, such as A1, B1, C2, D2, etc.  For Atlas signals and those using compatible Molex Picoblade connectors, connect those directly to the corresponding connector on the board.
 For wire-in signals, use the terminal blocks for the red/yellow/green leads, and the "SIGNAL COMMON" terminal block for the common anode (positive) or common cathode (negative) lead.

 Congratulations!
 You've now got the hard stuff done!
-Now it's time to do a little configuration and you're ready to start railroading!
+Now it's time to do a little configuration and you're ready to start running trains!

 ----

-## Configuration
+## Initial Configuration

+While every different track configuration will have different configuration options, the basic process of getting up and going with all of them initially is common.
+Walk through the steps below to get the module set up for the specific kit you're installing.

 ### Power